omieee-work/python-tss-sdk/README.md

 ## UPDATE on new functions

-This is the modefied verion of Python SDK that includes mission functionality required to use it to manage keys and folders inside Secret Server.
+This is the modefied verion of Python SDK that includes missing functionality required to use it to manage keys and folders inside Secret Server.
 Following functionality has been added.

 - ``` search_secret ``` This function can be used to search a secret and it return an ``` int ``` id that represents secret_id.
 It can also return a JSON value if the function is called with ``` dump_all_data=True ```
 - ``` search_folder ``` This function can be used to search a folder and it return an ``` int ``` id that represents folder_id.
 It can also return a JSON value if the function is called with ``` dump_all_data=True ```